Case Studies

 And so Microsoft decided to go it alone.

 You’ve seen this movie before.
 Remember Tableau?
 It was a business-intelligence (BI) platform that had been a major player before Microsoft launched Power BI.
 It took Microsoft awhile, but they went from clunky and under-powered to class-leader slowly, surely, and inevitably.
+Tableau could only survive Microsoft’s Power BI analytics onslaught by being acquired by Salesforce.

 The Lab’s recommendations